 Other sources of information

-- The Local Government and Social Care Ombudsman has published two focus reports relevant to this subject:
+The Local Government and Social Care Ombudsman has published three Focus reports relevant to this subject:

 Our fact sheets give some general information about the most common type of complaints we receive but they cannot cover every situation.
 If you are not sure whether we can look into your complaint, please contact us.